mhammell-laboratory/TEtranscripts/README.rst

 Copying & distribution
 ======================

-TEtranscripts is part of TEToolKit.
+TEtranscripts and TEcount are part of TEToolKit.

 TEToolKit is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by